fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 ```

 Writing these files on my system takes about 50 seconds.
 We end up
-with 14 parquet files totalling 9.9 GB.
+with 14 Parquet files totalling 9.9 GB.

 Next time we want to work with this data, we can load these files
 with: